 - Using suppositories to provide lubrication to the anal region.

-- In the case of severe pain, your child’s doctor might prescribe painkillers such as acetaminophen, ibuprofen, or naproxen (6).
+- In the case of severe pain, your child’s doctor might suggest prescription medications such as acetaminophen, ibuprofen, or naproxen (6).

 - Laxatives and suppositories can be prescribed to treat constipation.